Analysis | Trump promised his supporters ‘everything.’ He didn’t deliver on much of it.

 Direct the secretary of the treasury to label China a currency manipulator.
 (This was eventually done — albeit after Trump delayed such an action — and it was soon rescinded as a result of trade war negotiations.)

 Crack down on China’s “lax labor and environmental standards.”
-(Trump has done little to crack down on human rights abuses in China or elsewhere and, according to former national security adviser John Bolton, encouraged Xi on China’s concentration camps for Uighurs Muslims.)
+(Trump has done little to crack down on human rights abuses in China or elsewhere and, according to former national security adviser John Bolton, encouraged Xi on China’s concentration camps for Uighur Muslims.)

 Temporarily ban most foreign Muslims from entering the United States “until our country’s representatives can figure out what is going on.”
 Trump would allow exceptions for dignitaries, business people, athletes and others who have “proven” themselves.
 Although Trump’s aides, surrogates and running mate insist he no longer wants this so-called Muslim ban, Trump himself has yet to fully disavow the idea and it is still posted on his campaign website.
 (Trump did not ban all or most Muslims, but did institute a travel ban on several majority-Muslim countries.)